 The Interstate 910 was approved by the American Association of State Highway and Transportation Officials (AASHTO) on October 1, 1999.
 The Interstate Route Log and Finders List published by the Federal Highway Administration (FHWA) on October 31, 2002 listed I-910 as an Auxiliary Route with 9.70 miles.

 Subsequent actions by LADOTD for I-910 from an January 2003 email indicated that signing the route was still a possibility:3

 The signing of the Westbank Expressway as I-910 is still on hold due to the inclusion of this section of highway in the Future I-49 Corridor.
 The Department is about to initiate work on an Environmental Impact Statement for 37 miles west of the Westbank Expressway.
 At the conclusion of that study, we will be in a better position to determine how to proceed.

 Since that time, the Interstate 910 designation remains unsigned and no further plans to post it were announced.
 As originally envisioned, I-49 South will extend southeastward from Lafayette to Morgan City, east to Houma and east northeast to the Westbank Expressway and New Orleans.
-The east end is not set in stone however, as I-49 South may instead turn northward at Boutte and overtake Interstate 310 to end at I-10 by Kenner.
-Should that be the case, I-910 may remain indefinitely in place along U.S. 90 Business.
+The east end remains uncertain, as I-49 South may instead turn northward at Boutte and overtake Interstate 310 to end at I-10 by Kenner.
+Should that be the case, I-910 may remain indefinitely along U.S. 90 Business.